-Everything about Chateau d’Armailhac, Pauillac, Bordeaux wine, Fifth Growth, producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau d’Armailhac, Pauillac, Bordeaux wine, Fifth Growth, producer profile, with wine tasting notes, wine with food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau d’Armailhac History, Overview

 Chateau d’Armailhac was previously part of their massive vineyards that we know of today as Chateau Mouton Rothschild.
 The name of the estate came from one of the first owners of the estate, Dominique d’Armailhacq.
 During the late 1600’s, the d’ Armailhacq brothers earned their living as river boat captains on the Gironde estuary.
 It was at that point in time they began purchasing land in Pauillac.

 By 1740, the wine was sold under the name of Mouton d’Armailhacq.
 While the vineyard was known for making Pauillac, it was not as popular or as well known as its neighbors, Chateau Pontet Canet or Chateau Brane Mouton.
 (Brane Mouton eventually became Chateau Mouton Rothschild) The d’Armailhacq family, who got their start in the Bordeaux wine trade continued to own the estate until 1843, when the family had fallen deeply into debt and was forced to sell a portion of their property to satisfy their debt.